Ângelo (footballer, born 1953)

-Paulino Angelino de Souza (31 May 1953 – 2 August 2007), known as just Ângelo, was a Brazilian footballer who played in the 1972 Olympic Games.
+Paulino Angelino de Souza (31 May 1953 – 2 August 2007), known as just Ângelo, was a Brazilian footballer who played in the 1972 Olympic Games and was part of Brazil’s squad for the 1975 Copa América.

 Career

 Born in Onça de Pitangui, Ângelo began playing football as a midfielder with local side Clube Atlético Mineiro.
 In a 10-year span he made 238 official appearances for the club, winning the Campeonato Mineiro three times, the Taça Minas Gerais once and the Campeonato Brasileiro Série A once.
 He was part of the 1971 Campeonato Brasileiro Série A championship-winning side, and the 1977 Campeonato Brasileiro Série A runners'-up side.

 Personal

 Ângelo died of a heart attack at age 54.